Information causality beyond the random access code model

 No method is known to decide whether a no-signaling resource violates IC based on the description of the box alone: one needs to invent an explicit protocol that uses that resource (the fact that this protocol may not be optimal is the main reasons why the exact boundaries of the violation of IC are not known).
 Here, we follow a recently proposed compact protocol \cite{miklin2021information}.
 Although it led to some improvements for other scenarios, for the 2-2-2 scenario this protocol reproduced the results of \cite{allcock2009recovering}.
 Thus, the improvement we are going to report is really due to our new definition of IC.

 The protocol is the following.
 Alice inputs $x=a_{1}\oplus a_{2}$ into the box; upon receiving the output $\mathfrak{a}$, she computes the bit $m=\mathfrak{a}\oplus a_{1}$.
 She sends this bit to Bob on a noisy channel: specifically, a symmetric binary channel that flips the bit with probability $1-p_c$.
-The capacity of this channel is The bounds for IC get tighter in the limit $p_c\rightarrow \frac{1}{2}$ \cite{miklin2021information}.
+The capacity of this channel is